tlentz/d2modmaker/README.md

 * **IncreaseStackSizes** `bool`
     * Increases book of tp to 100
     * Increases book of id to 100
+    * Increases arrows maxstack to 511
+    * Increases bolts maxstack to 511
 * **IncreaseMonsterDensity** `float`
     * Will increase the density of all areas by the given multiplier
     * `MAX: 30.0`